Keck-FOBOS/fiberlab/docs/help/fiberlab_collimated_FRD.rst

       root                  Directory with output files.
       ofile                 Output file for measurements

-    optional arguments:
+    options:
-      -h, --help            show this help message and exit -p PIXELSIZE, --pixelsize PIXELSIZE
+      -h, --help            show this help message and exit -p, --pixelsize PIXELSIZE
-                            Size of the image camera pixels in mm. (default: 0.018) -s SEP, --sep SEP     Known separation (in mm) between the "z" images used to calculate the distance from the fiber output to the main imaging position. (default: 3.81)
+                            Size of the image camera pixels in mm. (default: 0.018) -s, --sep SEP         Known separation (in mm) between the "z" images used to calculate the distance from the fiber output to the main imaging position. (default: 3.81)
-      -t THRESHOLD, --threshold THRESHOLD
+      -t, --threshold THRESHOLD
-                            S/N threshold that sets the contour used to identify the center of the output ring. (default: 1.5) -d DIST_REF, --dist_ref DIST_REF
+                            S/N threshold that sets the contour used to identify the center of the output ring. (default: 1.5) -d, --dist_ref DIST_REF
                             Image used for distance reference.
-Must be z0 (for the close image) or z1 (for the far image) (default: z1) -w WINDOW, --window WINDOW
-                            Limit the plotted image regions to this times the best- fitting peak of the ring flux distribution.
+Must be z0 (for the close image) or z1 (for the far image) (default: z1) -w, --window WINDOW   Limit the plotted image regions to this times the best- fitting peak of the ring flux distribution.
 If None, the full image is shown. (default: None)
-      -o OROOT, --oroot OROOT
-                            Directory for output files (default:
+      -o, --oroot OROOT     Directory for output files (default:
                             /Users/westfall/Work/packages/fobos/fiberlab/docs)
-      -f FILES, --files FILES
-                            Name of a file that provides 2, 3, or 4 columns: (1) the
-                            files to analyze, (2) the background image to use for each file, (3) the threshold to use for each file, and (4) the image designation.
+      -f, --files FILES     Name of a file that provides 2, 3, or 4 columns: (1) the files to analyze, (2) the background image to use for each file, (3) the threshold to use for each file, and (4) the image designation.
 If this file is provided, any